seedstack/website/content/getting-started/project-templates/web.md

 A Java Web application project is a JAR module embedding the Undertow Web server.
 It is intended to contain backend Java classes as well as frontend W20 static resources.
-It also includes the [W20 bridge add-on](/addons/w20-bridge) which automatically manages the W20 frontend.
+It also includes the [W20 bridge add-on](/addons/w20-bridge) which automatically manages the W20 frontend.<!--more-->

 # Creation